dbratell/goodreadslibrarianaddon/README.md

 ===

-The extension works with the current web version of Goodreads as of november 2021.
+The extension works with the current web version of Goodreads as of November 2021.
 A new version is coming and it is likely that some of the extension's functionality will disappear.
 Maybe the extension won't even be needed.